Sana küçük bir şey getirdim.

 Küçük erkek kardeşim televizyon izliyor.

-- My little brother is watching TV.
+- My little brother is watching television.

 O yumuşak kilden ufak bir heykel yaptı.